Peter Nolasco: Background

 Between the eighth and the fifteenth centuries, medieval Europe was in a state of intermittent warfare between the Christian kingdoms of southern Europe and the Muslim polities of North Africa, Southern France, Sicily and portions of Spain.
-According to James W. Brodman, the threat of capture, whether by pirates or coastal raiders or during one of the region's intermittent wars, was a continuous threat to residents of Catalonia, Languedoc and the other coastal provinces of medieval Christian Europe.
+According to James William Brodman, the threat of capture, whether by pirates or coastal raiders or during one of the region's intermittent wars, was a continuous threat to residents of Catalonia, Languedoc and the other coastal provinces of medieval Christian Europe.
 Raids by militias, bands, and armies from both sides was an almost annual occurrence.

 Alfonso VIII's incursions into Andalusia in 1182 are said to have brought him over 2,000 captives and thousands in ransom, while in 1191 the governor of Córdoba, took 3,000 prisoners and 15,000 head of cattle in an attack on Silves.
 For over six hundred years, these constant armed confrontations produced numerous war prisoners on both sides.
 Any Christian or Muslim near the ever-shifting territorial borders was in danger of capture.
 Captives were considered war booty.
 Those not ransomed were sold as slaves.
 In the lands of Visigothic Spain, both Christian and Islamic societies had become accustomed to the buying and selling of captives.
 In the thirteenth century, in addition to spices, slaves constituted one of the goods of the flourishing trade between Christian and Moslem ports.